derekr/drk.es/src/about/index.md

 Under [Andrew Sliwinski's][andrew] awesome guidance I got heavily in to Node.JS.
 I was hooked!
 Working in such a small team I got to touch almost every part of the web experience.
-Design and engineering worked very closely (the ofifce was a tiny laundromat :p) from conception through implementation of features and entire flows.
+Design and engineering worked very closely (the office was a tiny laundromat :p) from conception through implementation of features and entire flows.
 Here I also developed my skills for product planning and management which helped me appreciate the entire development process holistically.
 Some notable products I helped ship are the membership offering [Extra Awesome][diy-ea],